apnadkarni/blt/man/combomenu.rst

   The position of the *combomenu* may be adjusted to guarantee that the entire widget is visible on the screen.
 This command normally returns an empty string.
-If the **-postcommand** option has been specified, then its value is executed as a Tcl script before posting the menu and the result of that script is returned as the result of the post widget command.
+If the **-postcommand** option has been specified, then its value is executed as a TCL script before posting the menu and the result of that script is returned as the result of the post widget command.
 If an error returns while executing the command, then the error is returned without posting the menu.